REST API

-REST API documentation for managing domains, users, aliases, and services in CeyMail Mission Control.
+Public REST API for managing domains, users, aliases, DKIM, queue, services, stats, and DNS programmatically.

 Authentication